How to show country names on forms using older MAS 90 and MAS 200 versions

 This tip works on version 4.x

-You must have security rights to the File – Run menu in order to have be allowed acess to the utility (this is setup in Library Master – Main – Role Maintenance).
+You must have security rights to the File – Run menu in order to have been allowed access to the utility (this is set up in Library Master – Main – Role Maintenance).

 via: C&G Consulting -Waukesha, WI and 90Minds Consulting Group